petlack/ts-retype/README.md

   -V, --version                      output the version number -c, --config [path]                load config - if no path provided, loads .retyperc from current directory. if not set,
                                      use default config
-  -o, --output <file-path|dir-path>  HTML report file name - if provided with directory, it will create index.html file
+  -o, --output <file-path|dir-path>  HTML report file path - if provided with directory, it will create index.html file
                                      inside (default: "./retype-report.html")
-  -j, --json <file-path>             JSON report file name. if not set, does not export JSON.
+  -j, --json <file-path>             JSON report file path. if not set, does not export JSON.
-  -i, --include [glob...]            glob patterns that will be included in search -x, --exclude [glob...]            glob patterns that will be ignored -h, --help                         display help for command
+  -i, --include [glob...]            glob patterns that will be included in search -x, --exclude [glob...]            glob patterns that will be ignored -g, --generate [file-path]         generate default config. if no path provided, creates .retyperc in the current directory -h, --help                         display help for command
 ```